Norfolk, Holkham, Foraging Course

 About this course

 The magnificent Holkham Hall, the home of the Earl and Countess of Leicester, sits at the heart of a 25,000 acre estate in North Norfolk that includes parkland, agricultural land, a nature reserve, a holiday park and much more.
-The rolling parkland includes ancient woodland pasture, waterways, and meadow, in which a variety of species can be found.
+The course takes place in the nature reserves and can include woodland, beach, and meadow, in which a variety of species can be found.

-For those wishing to spend the day at the Hall, or even a few days, there is plenty on offer including access to Hall, a cafe, play area, rope climbing adventure, and much more.
+For those wishing to spend the day at Holkham, or even a few days, there is plenty on offer including access to Hall, a café, play area, rope climbing adventure, and much more.

 This expansive estate offers an exceptional place to learn about edible plants and mushrooms growing in the UK.
 This foraging course walk is easy to reach from Norwich, Fakenham, Sandringham, King's Lynn, Cromer, Swaffham, Thetford and Great Yarmouth.